 Our monthly 'dress down' day raised funds on their behalf.

 On the first Monday of each month IS staff can come to the Chapel in their casual clothes in return for a donation of £2 to the charity being supported.
 Staff can nominate any good cause they feel deserves a bit of extra help.
-This month we are supporting the Alzheimer's Society, as nominated by Paul Sheehan in our Support Services team.
+This month we decided to support Helen & Douglas House, who provide hospice care for babies and children in Oxfordshire and surrounding counties.

 As part of our highly regarded support service we send a weekly hints and tips email to all institutions using Heritage Cirqa.
-This week we explain how to magnify the forms in Heritage Cirqa, Heritage and Heritage Online.
+This week we are just requesting that our users check their version numbers and ensure they are correct on their institution's account at cirqasupport.com.